 - How can I strategically group students to get the most productivity from each group?

-During our most recent Kate DiCamillo literature circles I learned a great deal about my students that will directly impact our literature circles for the rest of the school year…
+During our most recent Kate DiCamillo literature circles I learned a great deal about my students that will directly impact my literature circles for the rest of my teaching career…

 - No more than 3 students in a group.